ycpcs/cs201-fall2017/assign/assign06.md

 Your Task
 =========

-Your task is to implement a color chooser for the [Mandelbrot Set](http://en.wikipedia.org/wiki/Mandelbrot_set) renderer that you implemented in [CS201 Assignment 5](assign05.html).
+Your task is to implement a color chooser for the [Mandelbrot Set](http://en.wikipedia.org/wiki/Mandelbrot_set) renderer from [CS201 Assignment 5](assign05.html).

 > <a href="img/assign06/MantaRayAndSeahorses.png"><img style="width: 300px; height: 300px;" src="img/assign06/MantaRayAndSeahorses.png" /></a>